 While parents meet for parent discussion, children participate in age-appropriate activities with a licensed early childhood teacher and a teaching assistant.
 Children are provided experiences which encourage social, emotional, physical and cognitive development.

 What you need to know about non-separating classes

 Parents and children stay together in the classroom for the entire class.

 Parents remain in the same room with children and interact with them in varied learning and play activities.

-A licensed parent educator leads discussion on topics such as child growth and development, transition to parenthood, and how children learn and play.
+A licensed parent educator leads discussion on topics such as child growth and development, discipline, transition to parenthood, and how children learn and play.

 - Discussions, sharing, and support take place within sight and sound of playing children.